-- 30.1 Early Help means providing extra help and support to children, young people and families as soon as problems start to emerge, using approaches that promote and strengthen resilience.
+- 30.1 Early Help means providing extra help and support to children of all ages, young people and families as soon as problems start to emerge, using approaches that promote, strengthen and improve a family's resilience and outcomes or reduce the chance of a problem getting worse.
 The school aims to work with families in a supportive, non-judgemental way so that trust is built up and the best possible outcomes are achieved.
-Our Early Help support falls into three broad areas: - 30.1.1 General Pastoral Care - 30.1.2 Focused Pastoral Care - 30.1.3 Early Help Assessment For children, young people and families whose circumstances make them more vulnerable, or where the school requires specialist support to meet a child's needs - The school will always involve the family in all Early Help strategies and most will only be put in place with their permission.
+Our Early Help support falls into three broad areas: - 30.1.1 General Pastoral Care - 30.1.2 Focused Pastoral Care - 30.1.3 Early Help Assessment For children, young people and families whose circumstances make them more vulnerable, or where the school requires specialist support to meet a child's needs.
+Referrals to for Early Help should be recorded on CPOMs using the 'Early Help' sub-category of 'Referral to Children's social Care'. - 30.2 The school will always involve the family in all Early Help strategies and most will only be put in place with their permission.
 However, there may be occasions when the school's safeguarding team feel that a child may be at immediate risk of significant harm and that by informing the parents/carers of the concern the child may be put at further risk.
 If such a case should arise, the school will make an immediate referral to social care without the parents/carer's knowledge.